 LATAM is one of the top regions in the world for growth.
 So building out your operations now will put you in a good position to grab market share.
 LATAM is economically dominated by Brazil and Mexico.

 Internet penetration has been growing steadily in recent years.
-66% of the population is now online, up 5% from 2015, and Brazil has an average of almost two devices per person.
+66% of the population is now online, growing a lot in the past years, and Brazil has an average of almost two devices per person.

 There are more than 200 million active cards issued in Brazil, with credit cards representing around 45% of the total.
 It's important to mention that debit cards have quite a low penetration in online sales in Brazil as 3D Secure is mandated for this type of transactions.